Omar-p/learning-notes/aws/aws.md

 	   In AWS this is how a security groups works. stateful firewall understand layer four and the state the traffic.
 --------------------------------

-Elastic Beanstalk [ ur code, app service, http service, os, interpreter, host]
+### Elastic Beanstalk [ ur code, app service, http service, os, interpreter, host]
+  - Paas
-  - Paas - allows quick deployment of ur app.
+  - allows quick deployment of ur app.
-  Keeps control in ur hands:
+  - Keeps control in ur hands:
-    - choose ur instance type - choose ur database - set and adjust auto scaling
+    - choose ur instance type
+    - choose ur database
+    - set and adjust auto scaling
-    - update ur app - access server log files - Enable Https on load balancer.
+    - update ur app
+    - access server log files
+    - Enable Https on load balancer.
-    * support a large range of platform.
+  - support a large range of platform.
 ----------------------
-  ..TLS ...asymmetric and then symmetric.
+### TLS ...asymmetric and then symmetric.
-  TLS start when that a TCP connection is active between the client & server.. so this is layer 4 and ath the end of the 3 phases.
+  - TLS start when that a TCP connection is active between the client & server..
+    - so this is layer 4 and ath the end of the 3 phases.

-   1 - Cipher suites : is a set of protocols used by tls[a key exchange algorithm, a bulk encryption algorithm, message authentication code algorithm]
+   - 1 - Cipher suites : is a set of protocols used by tls[a key exchange algorithm, a bulk encryption algorithm, message authentication code algorithm]
-   *begin with established Tcp connection. client send ssl/tls version, list of supported cipher suites, session id, extensions.
+    - begin with established Tcp connection. client send ssl/tls version, list of supported cipher suites, session id, extensions.
-   * server respond with its ssl/tls version, a selected cipher suite from the client list, server certificate[contain a 'public key'].
+    - server respond with its ssl/tls version, a selected cipher suite from the client list, server certificate[contain a 'public key'].

-   2 - Authentication: the client trust the public CA - it makes sure that the certificate
-       is valid (date, annd hasn't revoked) and that the DNS name matches the name/names on the cert.
+   - 2 - Authentication: the client trust the public CA - it makes sure that the certificate is valid (date, annd hasn't revoked) and that the DNS name matches the name/names on the cert.
        - the client verfies the server has the private key.

-   3 - Key Exchange:  - the client generate the pre-master key, encrypt it
+   - 3 - Key Exchange:
-                        with the servers public key and sends it to the server.
+      - the client generate the pre-master key, encrypt it with the servers public key and sends it to the server.

       - the server decrypt the pre-master key using its private key.

       - both sides use the same pre-master-key to generate the master secret
         which is used to generate the ongoing session keys which encrypt and decrypr data.
       - Both sides confirm the handshake and from them on, communications between client <=> server are encrypted
 ----------

-DDoS Attacks
+### DDoS Attacks
   - Attacks designed to overload websites
   - compete against 'legitimate connections' and overload hardware & software provide the svc
   - Distributed - hard to block individual IPs/Ranges